Skip to content

 After the tests have run there should be a main-profile/*.cpuprofile file generated.
 See Inspecting profiling records for instructions how to analyze these files.

-File transform
+File Transform

 This profiling strategy is a good way to identify unnecessary transforms caused by barrel files.
 If these logs contain files that should not be loaded when your test is run, you might have barrel files that are importing files unnecessarily.